2025 Awami League ban protests

 The 2025 Awami League ban protests was a nationwide movement which began on 8 May 2025, under the banner of "National Anti-Fascist Unity" led by Hasnat Abdullah, leader of the National Citizen Party, demanding a ban on the Awami League.
-The movement formally ended on 10 May 2025, when the government announced the suspension of the party’s activities until the verdict of the ongoing trial at the International Crimes Tribunal was delivered.
+The movement formally ended on 10 May 2025, when the government announced the suspension of the party's activities until the verdict of the ongoing trial at the International Crimes Tribunal was delivered.

-In 2024, the July Revolution brought an end to the authoritarian rule of the Awami League, following which Prime Minister Sheikh Hasina fled to India and went into voluntary exile.
-On 8 May 2025, the departure of Awami League leader and former President Abdul Hamid sparked widespread controversy across the country.
+In 2024, the July Uprising brought an end to the authoritarian rule of the Awami League, following which Prime Minister Sheikh Hasina fled to India and went into voluntary exile.
+On 8 May 2025, the departure of Awami League leader and former President Mohammad Abdul Hamid sparked widespread controversy across the country.
 During the uprising, he had been accused of ordering the July massacre, and a case had been filed against him.
-In protest and expressing distrust towards the government, Hasanat Abdullah began a sit-in demonstration in front of the official residence of Interim Chief Adviser Muhammad Yunus, the Jamuna State Guest House, which gradually evolved into the movement demanding the ban of the Awami League under the banner of National Anti-Fascist Unity.
+In protest and expressing distrust towards the government, Hasanat Abdullah began a sit-in demonstration in front of the official residence of the Chief Adviser Muhammad Yunus, the Jamuna State Guest House, which gradually evolved into the movement demanding the ban of the Awami League under the banner of National Anti-Fascist Unity.

-The movement, which continued from 8 to 11 May, centered on three main demands: banning the Bangladesh Awami League as a terrorist and treasonous organization, amending the International Crimes (Tribunals) Act, 1973 to include provisions for trying political parties, and issuing the Declaration of the July Revolution.
+The movement, which continued from 8 to 11 May, centered on three main demands: banning the Bangladesh Awami League as a terrorist and treasonous organization, amending the "International Crimes (Tribunals) Act, 1973" to include provisions for trying political parties, and issuing the July Declaration.
 In the midst of the ongoing protests, on 10 May 2025, the government issued a gazette amending the law to allow for punishment of political parties and their affiliated groups.
-Subsequently, on 12 May 2025, the government officially banned all activities of the Bangladesh Awami League and its affiliated, like-minded, and associate organizations until the conclusion of ongoing trials at the International Crimes Tribunal, and the Bangladesh Election Commission suspended the party’s registration.
+On 12 May 2025, the government officially banned all activities of the Bangladesh Awami League and its affiliated, like-minded, and associate organizations until the conclusion of ongoing trials at the International Crimes Tribunal, and the Bangladesh Election Commission suspended the party's registration.